areknow/scrollindicator/README.md

 ###Installation
 <br>
 #####Normal installation
 Just copy the js/scrollindicator.js file into your project.
+Don't forget to also include dependecy files into your project.
 <br>
 <br>
 #####Bower installation